florianPOLARSTEPS/android-image-picker/README.md

 This is a port of the popular android-image-picker ([original](https://github.com/esafirm/android-image-picker/)) that uses [fresco](https://github.com/facebook/fresco) for image loading.
 Additionally it has the capability to open external pickers to choose from Google Photos or other galleries.
 This is a **WORK IN PROGRESS**

+**I am working on a pull request for the main repository, so this will at some point be obsolete.**

 ## Screenshot